undergrad-partner-school

 Smith College is committed to providing an education that prepares students for leadership and social impact.
 The college offers a wide range of resources to support students in their personal and professional development, including career services, internships, and study abroad opportunities.
 With a strong emphasis on experiential learning, students have the chance to engage in research projects, internships, and community service activities that align with their interests and goals.
 Through its academic rigor, vibrant campus community, and dedication to empowering women, Smith College provides a transformative educational experience that prepares students to make a positive difference in the world.

-Located in Northampton, MA, Smith College is a private university.
-Its campus spans 147 acres.
-This school uses a semester-based calendar.
-It has an acceptance rate of 22%.
-The freshman retention rate at Smith College is 90.83% and the six-year graduation rate is 89%.
+Smith College is a private university located in Northampton, MA.
+This institution follows a semester-based calendar.
+It has an acceptance rate of 19%.
+The freshman retention rate at Smith College is 93% and the six-year graduation rate is 90%.

 Learn more about what Smith College has to offer based on the most recent data this institution has reported.